Focus4Study/artistry-marketplace-server/README.md

 3. Category Sorting<br/>
 4. Wishlist feature <br/>

 I did not face any issues when making this website.
 I did however find the wishlist functionality a bit tricky to make as I did not use data bases to store wistlist items or id's before.
-But I was able to finally solv this by seperating the wishlist id and the item id so that 2 users could have the same idem in their wishlist.
+But I was able to finally solved this by seperating the wishlist id and the item id so that 2 users could have the same idem in their wishlist.

 Client Side Website Live Link: https://artistry-marketplace-7b3da.web.app